 Cover-More – As I just mentioned, travel insurance covers you for more than just getting sick or injured while travelling.
-I always, without fail get travel insurance every time I travel.
+I always, without fail, get travel insurance every time I travel.
 In fact, I save money by purchasing an annual travel insurance plan that covers all of my scheduled trips for the year, both international and domestic.
-I do travel a lot though!
+I do travel a lot, though!

 Lost luggage, trip cancellations, rental car excess, and obviously getting sick or injured while travelling are all covered as part of Cover-More’s packages.
 While I haven’t had to claim very often, maybe once or twice, it’s always been a very easy process.
 Which is exactly what you need when making an insurance claim.

-Contiki – Definitely for the young, or at least the young at heart, these tours are just great fun and a fantastic way to see a lot in a short amount of time.
-Especially their Europe and South East Asia tours.
+Contiki – Definitely for the young, or at least the young at heart.
+These tours are just fun and a fantastic way to see a lot in a short amount of time – especially their Europe and South East Asia tours.

-Merrell – This might seem like an odd addition, but with my love of exploring and hiking trails through national parks, good quality footwear is a must!
-Merrell’s range of high-quality hiking footwear, especially their waterproof Goretex range is my absolute go-to.
+Merrell – This might seem like an odd addition, but with my love of exploring and hiking trails through national parks, good-quality footwear is a must!
+Merrell’s range of high-quality hiking footwear, especially their waterproof Goretex range, is my absolute go-to.